abeeb-ahmed/booky-v2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A fully functional booking sites for making reservations.
-It includes user authentication, an admin page to manage users, hotels and rooms.
+It includes user authentication, an admin page to cretae and delete users, hotels and rooms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>